Philadelphia Domestic Worker Bill of Rights

 Domestic Workers Task Force in City Hall that includes domestic workers to ensure enforcement

-Public support and solidarity from other unions and community organizations is critical to winning the best working conditions for domestic workers.
-We are so appreciative of the below organizations for their endorsement (and your institution can sign on today too!):
+Public support and solidarity from other unions and community organizations was critical to winning the best working conditions for domestic workers.
+We are so appreciative of the below organizations for their endorsement and on-going support (and your institution can sign on today too!):

-Organized Labor: AFT Local 2026 - Faculty and Staff Federation of the Community College of Philadelphia, A. Philip Randolph Institute - Philadelphia Chapter, Coalition of Labor Union Women (CLUW), Communications Workers of America, Pennsylvania Association of Staff Nurses and Allied Professionals (PASNAP), Philaposh, Philadelphia Carpenters Union Local 158, SEIU Healthcare PA Temple Association of University Professionals (TAUP), Taxi Workers Alliance of PA, UNITE HERE Local 274, United Home Care Workers of Pennsylvania
+Organized Labor: AFT Local 2026 - Faculty and Staff Federation of the Community College of Philadelphia, A. Philip Randolph Institute - Philadelphia Chapter, Coalition of Labor Union Women (CLUW), Communications Workers of America, Jewish Labor Committee, Pennsylvania Association of Staff Nurses and Allied Professionals (PASNAP), Philaposh, Philadelphia Carpenters Union Local 158, SAG-AFTRA Philadelphia Local, SEIU Healthcare PA, Temple Association of University Professionals (TAUP), Taxi Workers Alliance of PA, UNITE HERE Local 274, United Home Care Workers of Pennsylvania

 Community & Advocacy Organizations: 350 Philadelphia, African Family Health Organization (AFAHO), Alliance for a Just Philadelphia, Asian Americans United, Aquinas Center, Black Clergy of Philadelphia, Caucus of Working Educators, Coalition of African Communities, Freedom United, Hand in Hand: the Domestic Employers Network, Jewish Voice for Peace, Media Inequality Chance (MIC) Center, Media Mobilizing Project, National Domestic Workers Alliance, 215 People's Alliance, New Sanctuary Movement of Philadelphia, One PA, Pathways PA, Pennsylvania Immigration and Citizenship Coalition, Pennsylvania Working Families Party, Philadelphia Area Cooperative Alliance, Philadelphia Commission for Women, Philadelphia Jobs With Justice, Philadelphia Neighborhood Networks, Philadelphia Tenants Union, Philadelphia Democratic Socialists of America, Philly Socialists, Planned Parenthood PA Advocates, Reclaim Philadelphia, Restaurant Opportunities Center of Pennsylvania, Vietlead, Welcoming Center for New Pennsylvanians, Women's Community Revitalization Project, Women's Medical Fund, Youth United for Change